masataka123/tangent_anticanonical/README.md

 In this map, "R26" denotes Sugimotocho Station (杉本町駅).

 It takes 5 minites on foot from Sugimoto-cho Station to the conference room.
-The map of Faculty of Science is [here](https://masataka123.github.io/tangent_anticanonical/material/sugimoto.png) In this map, "12E" denotes Faculty of Science, Bldg.
+The map of Faculty of Science is [here](https://masataka123.github.io/tangent_anticanonical/material/sugimoto.png).
+In this map, "12E" denotes Faculty of Science, Bldg.
 E.
 Room E408 is located near the elevator on the 4th floor of Faculty of Science, Bldg.
-E
+E.

  If you need further assistance (for example, how to get to Sugimotocho Station from Kansai International Airport), please refer to [this link](https://www.omu.ac.jp/orp/ocami-en/about/directions/).

 ## Other informations
-There is a hotel around Tennoji (天王寺) or Nishinari (西成) where you can stay for around 3,000 yen.
+- There is a hotel around Tennoji (天王寺) or Nishinari (西成) where you can stay for around 3,000 yen.
 However, it is not a  good hotel, so we do not recommend you book it.

 ## Organizers